andrelkj/rockshaver/README.md

 ```

 **Note:** this approach is only recommended for test scenarios that have pre-requisites (e.g. agendamentos).
 Main registration flow should keep the standard step by step approach since the local storage skips all the registration steps.

+## Tools

+### Mailing

+Cypress skills use [mailtrap](https://mailtrap.io/) for mailing, it allow to create temp emails to send and receive emails using an inbox that can be connect and integrated through it's API credentials

+**Note:** there are limitations for the free version (1000 emails/mo), but for day to day activities and testing it should be enough.